Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

 The following is based on this  deep learning survey.[^1] You should read it to get a better idea.

 The frontend of a deep learning compiler consists of a high level intermediate representation (IR).
 This IR is a directed acyclic graph (DAG).
 The nodes in this graph represent the deep learning operators such as convolution.
 On the other hand, the edges represent tensors.
 Several optimizations that are independent of the hardware are applied to this high level IR.
+In other words, this graph is indeed the computational graph we need to get from a given neural net model.
+Once we have this graph, we have access to the deep learning operators such as convolution and the tensors such as weights, and biases.

 In addition there's also a low level IR, which is part of the backend, to which target dependent optimizations are applied.
 One type of low level IR is based on Halide.
 When a Halide based IR is used, one separates the computation from the schedule.
 Given a computation, one tries different schedules to get best performance.
-A schedule is a type of optimization that can be applied.
+A schedule is a type of optimization that can be applied such as tiling or vectorization.
+The idea is that by applying a series of schedules one can get better performance.
 This is the approach taken by TVM.
 In addition, the backend is also responsible for generating the actual code for the different hardware architectures.

 ### My experience writing a minimal deep learning compiler